Trump knows no limits as he tries to overturn the election

 The president was not arguing facts or offering evidence.
 Having failed time and again with multiple lawsuits brought by his campaign’s legal teams or their allies, all of which were rejected by the courts, Trump had nothing of substance to offer, just bluster and baseless claims that he has made nonstop since he lost.
 He was trolling with rumor, innuendo (and the muscle that comes with calling from the White House), attempting one more time to bully and intimidate Raffensperger.

-At one point, Trump said told the secretary of state: “All I want to do is this.
+At one point, Trump told the secretary of state: “All I want to do is this.
 I just want to find 11,780 votes [Biden won the state by 11,779 votes], which is one more than we have.
 Because we won the state.”

 At another point, he claimed that he had won by “hundreds of thousands of votes.”
-At another he offered that he had heard rumors of ballot shredding in Fulton County, home to Atlanta.
+At another, he offered that he had heard rumors of ballot shredding in Fulton County, home to Atlanta.

 Raffensperger has endured verbal abuse and threats to his safety throughout the entire process of counting, recounting and certifying Georgia’s results.
 He has stood firm, as he did once again on Saturday, pushing back politely and repeatedly saying that the president’s statements were incorrect.

 Ryan Germany, the general counsel to the secretary of state, was similarly direct when Trump claimed that voting machines had been removed or in some way tampered with.
 “No,” he said.
-Asked whether he was sure of this, he said, “I’m sure.
+Asked whether he was sure of this, he said: “I’m sure.
 I’m sure, Mr. President.”

 Trump will never let this go, not between now and the day he is forced to give up the office and Biden is sworn in, not in the days and weeks and months after that.
 That he is on a mission is evident, but to what end, other than to avoid the ignominious label of “loser” after a single term in the White House?
 That, at least, is consistent with the behavior he has exhibited throughout the four years of his presidency.
 He cares nothing about collateral damage to democracy.